Kotlin/KEEP/proposals/call-explanation.md

        Mascot(name=Unknown)
 ```

-This functionality is not limited to only `kotlin.assert`, but may be applied to any function that can take a `String`
+This transformation is not limited to only `kotlin.assert`, but may be applied to any function that can take a `String`
 or `() -> String` as the **last argument**.
 Functions like `kotlin.test.assertTrue` and `kotlin.test.assertEquals` are
-good targets for Power-Assert transformation.
+good candidates for Power-Assert transformation.

 Unfortunately, specifying these functions is required for every compilation.
 This means that every Gradle project must
 configure these functions.
 And there is no way for an assertion library to specify which functions support Power-Assert